ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - The port range for FTPS passive ports used for data transmission.
    * - JUPYTERHUB_CRYPT_KEY
      - unset
-     - tba
+     - Jupyter integration key - just leave empty if you don't know what it does
    * - ENABLE_LOGROTATE
      - False
-     - Whether or not the logrotate service should be started inside the containers.
-Be aware that it also might be started through the #RUN_SERVICES variable in the docker-entry.sh.
+     - Whether or not the logrotate cron job should be started inside the containers.
+Be aware that the cron daemon itself might be started through the #RUN_SERVICES variable in the docker-entry.sh.
    * - LOGROTATE_MIGRID
      - False
-     - Notes
+     - Add explicit logrotate of migrid log files inside the container
    * - MAIL_DOMAIN
      - unset
      - Notes